microsoft/fluentui/packages/react-components/react-progress/Spec.md

 ### Shape

-The Progress is represented as a rectangular area with an inner animated bar that either travels across the area indefinitely or animates up till a specified point
+The Progress is represented as a rounded rectangular area with an inner animated bar that either travels across the area indefinitely or animates up till a specified point

 ## API

 ### Slots

 - `root` - The root element of the Progress.
 The html element is a `div`
-- `indicator` - The div element that gets animated into a Progress.
-The html element is `span`
+- `bar` - The div element that gets animated into a Progress bar.
+The html element is `div`
+- `track` - The div element that functions as the track for the Progress bar.
+The html element is `div`
 - `label` - The text shown above the Progress.
 This uses the `Label` control
 - `description` - The text shown below the Progress.
 This uses the `Label` control